SiENcE/luis/README.md

 ## Widget Types

-LUIS provides a variety of built-in widgets to create rich user interfaces:
+LUIS comes with a variety of pre-built widgets to create rich user interfaces.
+While the following widgets are included, they are **completely optional** and are only loaded when you specify a widget folder during initialization.
+This modular approach allows you to use only the widgets you need or create your own custom widgets:

 1. **Button**: Interactive clickable elements
 2. **Slider**: Adjustable value selector